Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

-There are so many ways to monetize apps that choosing the right mobile app monetization strategy isn’t easy.
+There are so many ways to monetize apps that choosing the right mobile application monetization strategy isn’t easy.

-How do you monetize an app?
-Which of the app monetization options is right for your business?
+Do you already know how to monetize an app?
+And which of the app monetization options is right for your business?
 Should you charge per download?
 If not, how do you make money off of free apps?
 How do you generate steady revenue without damaging the overall user experience?

-In this article, we’ll cover how to monetize an app, some pros and cons for each monetization model, and examples of apps that have implemented each approach successfully.
+In this article, we’ll cover monetizing an app, some pros and cons for each monetization model, and examples of apps that have implemented each approach successfully.